 3) Pick a joint budgeting tool you both can agree on

 One of the most important decisions you’ll make when you start a family is how you plan to manage your money.

-The first step in creating a joint budget is deciding what kind of budgeting tool will work best for both parties.
-Consider using an online service like Mint, or one of the many personal finance apps available on smartphones that can help track spending habits.
+The first step in creating a joint budget is deciding which budgeting tool works best for both parties.
+Consider using an online service like Mint or one of the many personal finance apps available on smartphones to help track spending habits.

 4) Discuss your priorities

-When it comes to couples, it’s important for both parties to have an understanding of the other’s priorities.
+When it comes to couples, both parties need to have an understanding of the other’s priorities.

 5) List down all your monthly expenses

 It’s a happy day when you tie the knot.
-Everything is new and there’s a sense of future excitement.
-However, as with any change in life, new challenges arise with married couple financial planning.
+Everything is new, and there’s a sense of future excitement.
+However, as with any change in life, new challenges arise with married couples’ financial planning.
 Two incomes can make your expenses skyrocket.

 6) Get rid of any recurring debt you both have

 The first step to any financial planning is getting rid of any recurring debt you both have.
-It doesn’t matter which one of you owes the other, or if your debt is from different types of loans.
-It’s important that you both work on paying off these debts so that they don’t become a problem in the future.
+It doesn’t matter which one of you owes the other or if your debt is from different types of loans.
+You both must work on paying off these debts so they don’t become a problem.